stillsheryl/road_tripper/README.md

 * Visit the [Unsplash API documentation](https://unsplash.com/developers) and follow the link to sign up for an API key.

-The `figaro install` command will create an `application.yml` file in your config folder.
-In that folder, at the bottom of the file add your API as below:
+The `figaro install` command will have created an `application.yml` file in your config folder.
+In that file, at the very bottom add your API keys as below:
 ```
 WEATHER_API_KEY: "<<Your API key here>>"
 GEOCODING_API_KEY: "<<Your API key here>>"